theodoremoreland/CheeseCatalog/README.md

 # Cheese Catalog

-A web application managing a catalog of cheeses.
+A web application for managing a catalog of cheeses.

 _This application was for an assignment at LaunchCode's Lc101 2018 (originally named Cheese MVC Persistent)._